stratself/arcticons-selfhosted-demo/README.md

 See website to search for icons, or search directly on this Github repo.

+For simplicity, icons are not categorized.
+This feature may be considered later if there is enough demand.

 ## Contribute

 To contribute icons, add them to the `/newicons` folder in a pull request.
 Icons shall follow contribution guidelines and the tutorials in the [Knowledge Base](https://docs.arcticons.com).